pushqin/wReactTest/README.md

-# What you need to do
+# What you probably need to do
-npm install
+1. npm install
-npm run watch
+2. npm run watch

 #What i have done
 1. npm install react browserify watchify 6to5ify --save-dev